sigstore/gitsign/README.md

 2. Within the Rekor transparency log

-   To be able to verify signatures for ephemeral certs past their `Not After` time, gitsign records commits and the code signing certificates to [Rekor](https://docs.sigstore.dev/rekor/overview/).
+   To be able to verify signatures for ephemeral certs past their `Not After` time, Gitsign records commits and the code signing certificates to [Rekor](https://docs.sigstore.dev/rekor/overview/).
 This data is a [HashedRekord](https://github.com/sigstore/rekor/blob/e375eb461cae524270889b57a249ff086bea6c05/types.md#hashed-rekord) containing a SHA256 hash of the commit SHA, as well as the code signing